-Usually lacking enough personality to qualify as an actual character, the Empathic Weapon nonetheless often seems to have a mind of its own, and reacts to the feelings of the people around it.
-The weapon somehow acknowledges the hero's desires and good qualities, and is willing to help him out.
+The Empathic Weapon has a mind of its own, and reacts to the feelings of the people around it.
+The weapon acknowledges the hero's desires and good qualities, and is willing to help him out.
 The hero also tends to treat (and even talk to) it as if it were a person of some kind.
 The hero doesn't simply wield it.
 He will ask

 it for help.

 Quite often, it is designed to be impossible to lose